sdasezcodin/iot-smart-home/CI-CD-SETUP.md

 ## 🚀 Overview

-This document provides comprehensive information about setting up and troubleshooting the CI/CD pipeline for the IoT Smart Home Dashboard project using GitHub Actions and GitHub Codespaces.
+This document provides comprehensive information about setting up and troubleshooting the CI/CD pipeline for the IoT Smart Home Dashboard project using GitHub Actions.

 ## 📁 Pipeline Structure